jurkstas/evolv.io/ROADMAP.md

 ### A Plant SoftBody
 At the moment there is currently just "grass" and Creatures.
 It would be nice to have a plant softbody too with it's own evolutionary cycles.

-### Cleanup, efficiency
+### Cleanup, efficiency and more OOP style
 Some methods are still doing unusual things or could be improved, any improvements along these lines are helpful.
 The unusual methods may need some discussion about how to change them or whether to replace them.
+Also code concepts need to be more fully separated out and in a more OOP style.